An effective marketing strategy engages people at the right time, right place, and with the right message.

 Characteristics: The oldest generation to market to is the silent generation.
 Consumers in this segment crave products and services that simplify processes and everyday activities.
 They value stability and relationships with the brands they spend their money on.
 This generation is the least tech-savvy and engages with explicit content.

-Strategies: Because this generation may not be as familiar with modern technologies, reach them via TV, newspapers, magazines, direct mail, flyers, and emails.
+Strategies: Because this generation may not be as familiar with modern technologies, reach them via traditional marketing like TV, newspapers, magazines, direct mail, and flyers, and some digital marketing like emails and Facebook.
 Content and visuals should be easy to read and understand.